Kuntzschi911/Kuntzschi911/README.md

 ...now back to the programming...

 ### My project(s)
-[My Website](toxic-jannick.github.io): My github.io site for publishing my projects.
+[My Website](kuntzschi.de): My very first own website for publishing my projects.
 There you can see all my projects i've been working on

 ### contact
 [E-mail](mailto:kuntzschi@kuntzschi.de)